Could SIBO(Small intestinal bacterial overgrowth) be at the root of your weight gain?

 - diabetes, hypothyroid, IBS

-In fact, research shows SIBO is present in 15% of obese individuals in general.
+In fact, research shows bacterial overgrowth is present in 15% of obese individuals in general.
 Whereas after gastric bypass it increases to 40%.
 In addition, another small study showed more than 80% of the gastric bypass & sleeve gastrectomy patients had a positive breath test 1 year post surgery.

 How does SIBO impact weight after WLS?